adafruit/tinyuf2/README.md

   - Holding `GPIO0` then reset -> ROM bootloader
   - Press reset, see indicator on (purple RGB) then press `GPIO0` -> UF2 bootloader
 - `PIN_DOUBLE_RESET_RC` GPIO is attached to an 100K resistor and 1uF Capacitor to serve as 1-bit memory, which hold the pin value long enough for double reset detection.
 Simply press double reset to enter UF2
 - Request by application using [system reset reason](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/system.html?highlight=esp_reset_reason#reset-reason) with hint of `0x11F2`.
 Reset reason hint is different than hardware reset source, it is written to RTC's store6 register and hold value through a software reset.
-Since Espressif only use an dozen of value in `esp_reset_reason_t`, it is safe to hijack and use *0x11F2* as reset reason to enter UF2 using following snippet.
+Since Espressif only uses an dozen of value in `esp_reset_reason_t`, it is safe to hijack and use *0x11F2* as reset reason to enter UF2 using following snippet.
   ```
   #include "esp_private/system_internal.h"
   void reboot_to_uf2(void)